zjg540066169/AuxSurvey/README.md

 ```

 ## Usage
 There are two functions in this package. `simulate` generates datasets used in the paper. `auxsurvey` is the main function to calculate estimators.
+The input datasets for `auxsurvey` are data.frame or tibble.
+Keep all the categorical variables as factors.

 ### Generate simulated data
 As described in paper, we generate a population dataset with 3000 samples.
 We then sample about 600 cases from the population dataset.
 These two datasets have two outcomes: continuous outcome `Y1` and binary outcome `Y2`.
 Covariates consist of: